 In other instances, a tax refund deposited into the wrong account can be the result of something more serious.
 For example, a common method of tax identity theft involves criminals getting the jump on taxpayers and filing a fraudulent return using their Social Security number or tax identification number.

-Suppose another person fraudulently files a tax return on your behalf.
+Suppose another person fraudulently filed a tax return on your behalf.
 In that case, the IRS will accept the return in good faith and issue the refund to the person who filed the return – meaning they’ll deposit the money in the fraudster’s bank account, not yours.

 Typically, a bank will reject a direct deposit that doesn’t match the name on the account.
 In that case, the bank should send the money back to the IRS, in which case you’ll receive your refund in the form of a paper check.